NatVanG/PBI-Inspector/README.md

 # VisOps with PBIX Inspector (i.e. automated visual layer testing)

 ***NOTE***: This is a personal side project that is not supported by Microsoft.
 Parsing the contents of a Power BI Desktop file (.pbix) is not supported either.

+*Update*: Release v1.2.0.0 of PBIX Inspector can now inspect files in the new PBIP format (see annoucement at https://powerbi.microsoft.com/en-us/blog/deep-dive-into-power-bi-desktop-developer-mode-preview/).
+At some point this project's name will be updated from "PBIX Inspector" to something that better reflects this change.

 ## Intro